feysalomar/story-arc/out-of-the-hole.md

 ## Chapter 1: Characters

 Our story begins with...
-Princess Peach, Bowser and Mario
+Princess Peach, Browser and Mario

 ## Chapter 2: Quest